 What is Numicon and How Does it Work?

-If you are a primary teacher the chances are that somewhere in your school there are some Numicon .
+If you are a primary teacher the chances are that somewhere in your school there are some Numicon.
 For those new to teaching, we are going to give you a bit of background into this mathematical teaching resource.

 Key Takeaways

 1. Numicon's multi-sensory design fundamentally enhances mathematical understanding by leveraging embodied cognition.
-This resource allows pupils to physically manipulate and perceive numbers, fostering a deeper, more intuitive grasp of mathematical concepts than abstract symbols alone.
+This resource allows learners to physically manipulate and perceive numbers, fostering a deeper, more intuitive grasp of mathematical concepts than abstract symbols alone.
 Such embodied interaction, where physical actions and perceptions are integral to learning, is crucial for developing robust number sense (Abrahamson, 2012).

 2. Numicon is instrumental in building strong foundational number sense, which is critical for all subsequent mathematical learning.
-By providing a consistent, visual, and tactile representation of numbers, Numicon helps pupils develop a strong mental number line and understand quantity, which are core components of number sense (Butterworth, 2005).
+By providing a consistent, visual, and tactile representation of numbers, Numicon helps learners develop a strong mental number line and understand quantity, which are core components of number sense (Butterworth, 2005).
 This early conceptual understanding is vital for preventing later mathematical difficulties.

-3. Numicon significantly improves mathematical accessibility and understanding for pupils who struggle with traditional abstract methods.
-The multi-sensory nature of Numicon allows pupils to engage with mathematical ideas at a concrete level, making abstract concepts tangible and reducing cognitive load.
+3. Numicon significantly improves mathematical accessibility and understanding for learners who struggle with traditional abstract methods.
+The multi-sensory nature of Numicon allows learners to engage with mathematical ideas at a concrete level, making abstract concepts tangible and reducing cognitive load.
 This approach aligns with Bruner's (1966) theory that learning progresses from enactive to iconic to symbolic representations, providing a crucial scaffold for those who find abstract symbols challenging.

 4. Numicon uniquely facilitates the visualisation of number patterns and relationships, moving beyond rote counting to conceptual understanding.
-The distinct, consistent structure of each Numicon shape allows pupils to visually and tactilely identify number bonds, odd/even numbers, and early multiplication/division patterns.
+The distinct, consistent structure of each Numicon shape allows learners to visually and tactilely identify number bonds, odd/even numbers, and early multiplication/division patterns.
 This embodies Dienes' (1971) principle of mathematical variability, where the same concept is presented in different contexts, deepening understanding beyond simple memorisation.

 We'll go through a bit of the theory before digging deeper into the practical applications of this multi-sensory approach.
 In recent years, there has been a growing evidence base in the field of embodied cognition.
 This fascinating area of research is concerned with the idea that children don't just think all alone in their head.